-The diagram below shows the actual NCS messages that are used to carry out the distribution of end-to-end keys.
+Figure 19 shows the actual NCS messages that are used to carry out the distribution of end-to-end keys.
 Each NCS message that is involved in the end-to-end key management is labeled with a number of the corresponding key management interface.

 The name of each NCS message is in bold.
 Below the NCS message name is the information needed in the NCS message, in order to perform end-to-end key distribution.
-Messages between the CMSs are labeled as SIP+ messages.

-Figure 20.
+Figure 19.
 End-End Secret Distribution over NCS

 This figure shows that before the start of this scenario, both the source and destination MTAs had already established an IPsec ESP session with their local CMS.
-It is also assumed that CMS-CMS signaling is secure.

 This allows the End-End Secrets to be distributed securely, with privacy, integrity and anti-replay mechanisms already in place.
-The CMSs have access to this keying material but are trusted by the MTAs.
+The CMS has access to this keying material but is trusted by the MTAs.